 Choosing the right destination for a family holiday in Vietnam can be tricky.
 Here are some of the most family-friendly places to visit.

 Danang is less hectic and much calmer than other cities in Vietnam, such as Ho Chi Minh City and Hanoi.
-It beaches are stunning and Son Tra mountain offers ample opportunities for adventures.
+Its beaches are stunning and Son Tra mountain offers ample opportunities for adventures.
 There are also two fantastic theme parks to visit: Asia Park and Ba Na Hills.

 The UNESCO-listed town is charming, picturesque, and relaxing.
-There are numerous hotels and less backpacker hostels compared to other places (and less of a party scene).
+There are numerous hotels and fewer backpacker hostels compared to other places (and less of a party scene).
 There are numerous activities such as banana boat rides, lantern making, and cooking class which are great for families.

-Halong Bay is a laid-back, sleepy beachfront town which is perfect for families looking for a relaxing destination.
+Halong Bay is a laid-back, sleepy beachfront town that is perfect for families looking for a relaxing destination.
 As there are no crowds it’s a great place to wander around and enjoy picnics.
 The are cruises around the bay and some fun activities such as greyhound racing and climbing Mount Nho.

 Also known as ‘Halong Bay on land’, Ninh Binh is a serene rural area which offers spectacular scenery such as rice fields and limestone mountains.
 There are plenty of places to explore such as the caves of Cuc Phuong and mountainside temples.
 Hang Mua mountain is magnificent for trekking and you can go on boat rides along the Tam Coc river.